Brilord/Transparent-AI-Client/TECHNICAL_README.md

 - `preload-link.js`
   - Adds the same keyboard shortcuts to link BrowserWindows plus optional shortcuts for left-quarter/left-third snapping when settings enable them (`preload-link.js:6-84`).
+  - Injects invisible edge/corner resizers into remote pages when `injectResizers` is true so frameless link windows regain drag handles (`preload-link.js:85-170`), removing them when the toggle is off.

 ---